-Acid yellow highlights, mint Super-LumiNova numerals, black IP plated case, gloss black time needles and seconds needle with Acid Yellow detail.
+Acid yellow highlights, Black IP plated case, Gloss black hour and minute needles.
+Seconds needle with Acid Yellow detail.

 Design ethos :

-To us Weissach has always been a place that developed the most important sports and race cars in history.
-The colour Acid Yellow is used visibly in a lot of Porsche development cars as well as the high tech road cars they sell.
-So incorporating this colour was an easy option.
-The colour black is used heavily in this watch simply to emulate the carbon and other high grade materials used in the race cars.
+Weissach has always been a place that developed the most important sports and race cars in history.
+The colour Acid Yellow is used visibly in a lot of Porsche development cars as well as the high tech road cars, incorporating it was an easy decision.

-We've used a lot of customer feedback from the 1st generation to evolve to the Weissach® 2020
+We've used a lot of customer feedback from the 1st and 2nd generation to evolve to this 3rd generation Weissach®.

 Porsche Motorsports at Weissach, known in German as 'die Porsche Rennabteilung Weissach' is where racing legends were and are still born.
 Mention the town name of Weissach to any petrolhead and they come alive with the excitement of innovative motorsport ideas.